garrandall/popular-music-data/tracks/believe-me-royal-teens.md

 I think about the love we shared
 Throughout our teenage years

-Believe me, ooooooh, wah oooooooooh
+Believe me, oh, wah oh
-Wah oooooooooh, believe me
+Wah oh, believe me

 Just because you said goodbye
 Do you think that I will die